 External beam radiotherapy for prostate cancer can also increase the risk of developing cancer of the back passage (rectum) but the risk is still small.

 This section of the website has information about the different types of prostate cancer radiotherapy.
-There is also detailed information about managing radiotherapy side effects.

 We have information about the other treatments for prostate cancer and their possible side effects.
 You can also phone the Cancer Research UK nurses on freephone 0808 800 4040, from 9am to 5pm, Monday to Friday.
 They will be happy to answer any questions.